-- 1. Navigate to your desired board. - ClickReports, then selectSprint Report. - 3.
+- 1. Navigate to your desired board. - 2.
+Select Reports, then select Sprint Report. - 3.
 Select the relevant sprint from the sprint drop-down. - 4.
-Say your goodbyes, and selectMore()>Delete sprint.
+Say your goodbyes, and select More () > Delete sprint.

-Once you delete a sprint, its gone for good, and all uncompleted issues are moved to the backlog.
-Issues that were completed during this sprint will remain in Jira.
+When you delete a sprint, it's gone for good, and all uncompleted issues are moved to the next sprint in the list on a board.
+Issues that were completed during this sprint will remain.